-It is for this reason that we recommend spacing Easter lilies as much as possible from the visible bud stage until flower.
+ommend spacing Easter lilies as much as possible from the visible bud stage until flower.

-Promalin Application:
+Fascination Application:

-Recent research (Michigan State University and Cornell University) demonstrated that an application of Promalin to lower leaves immediately prior to and after the visible bud date can prevent and/ or delay lower leaf loss (Table 7).
-Care must be taken to apply two applications of Promalin (50 ppm) 1 week before and again 1 week after visible bud to the lower leaves only.
-Applying a single 100 ppm application of Promalin (recommended at times) can stimulate undesirable stem elongation.
+Application of Fascination to lower leaves immediately prior to and after the visible bud date can prevent and/or delay lower leaf loss (Table 7).
+Care must be taken to apply Fascination only to the leaves on the lower 1/3 of the plant.
+Apply two applications of Fascination 1 week before and again 1 week after visible bud to the leaves on the lower 1/3 of the plant only (Table 7).